10 Fun British Weather Facts (and Why You ALWAYS Need a Raincoat!)September 1, 2021 • Get Outdoors

 If there was no British weather, there wouldn’t be Muddy Puddles and that’s why we’re so obsessed with the weather.
 After all, our waterproof outerwear is designed to prepare your brave explorers for its unreliability.
-Here are some brilliant fun facts about our climate.
+Here are some brilliant fun facts about our weather.

 1) Weather talk